OpenDSA/OpenDSA/RST/en/Glossary.rst

       An induction variable must be an integer.

    inherit
+      :to-term: base class :label: has
+      :to-term: subclass :label: has

       In :term:`object-oriented programming <object-oriented programming paradigm>`,
       the process by which a :term:`subclass` gains :term:`data members <data member>` and :term:`methods <method>`